zhero9/MIPUP/README.md

 and saved as name_of_input.csv

-### 3.2 Transpose matrix of single nucleotide variants (SNVs) and a threshold
+### 3.2 Transpose matrix of variant allele frequencies of the SSNVs and a threshold
 The input for the problem is a **n**x**m** real valued matrix in .txt format, **tab** separeted.
-Since this is the transpose of matrix we are really intereseted, the first row in fact will contain rows of matrix we want to split, and the first several columns contain the names and description of  mutations/columns (after transpose).
+Since this is the transpose of the matrix we are really interested, the first row will in fact contain the names of the samples, and the first several columns contain the names and description of  mutations.
 For example, the following table

 |chrom	|pos		|DESC	|normal	|a		|b		|c		|d    |